 Best TV Brand for 8K: Samsung

 4K hasn't been the newest trend in TVs for a while, with 8K well and truly taking over in 2022 and beyond.
 Now that the technology has more adoption, ordinary households can afford examples from some of the biggest companies.
-That includes Samsung, which has a very solid range of QLED, Neo QLED, and QNED sets.
+That includes Samsung, which has a very solid range of QLED, and Neo QLED sets.

-Now, the amount of content that's is available in 8K is still extremely limited, but if history has taught us anything it's that getting in early can be a solid investment.
-And it will be a significant investment, with Samsung's offerings priced at between $4,000-$11,000 for bigger-sized sets.
+Now, the amount of content that is available in 8K is still extremely limited, but if history has taught us anything, it's that getting in early can be a solid investment.
+All boast both Alexa and Google Assistant built-in but no support for HomeKit.